Deputy Sheriff: Career Guide

 Career Description, Duties, and Common Tasks

 Sheriff’s deputies perform patrols of their assigned sectors, educate the public on crime prevention, arrest offenders, operate the county jail, prepare court documents, testify in court, and maintain safety and security in their assigned county overall.
 Deputies are also first responders for vehicle accidents, weather incidents, and medical emergencies, and they serve court summons, perform civil commitments in mental health cases, and enforce court orders to seize property.
-The sheriff’s office is also responsible for court security by providing bailiffs.
-In some areas, deputy sheriffs can be found performing search and rescue, leading maritime patrol, and monitoring US borders.
+The sheriff’s office is also typically responsible for court security by providing bailiffs.
+In some areas, deputy sheriffs can be found performing search and rescue and leading maritime patrols.

 Steps for Becoming a Deputy Sheriff

 Most counties require a high school diploma, a valid driver’s license, and a clean criminal record to become a deputy.
 Military experience is valued.
 Take note that all sheriffs in our veteran Sheriff interview series strongly endorse a criminal justice degree.
 “Go to college.
 Get an education.
 Understand the law, this profession, and our constitution so that you understand your responsibility to the people, and to stay true to it,” says Veteran Sheriff Dave Brown.
 Though not required, a college degree can make deputy sheriff candidates more desirable to hiring agencies.
 Also, any prior law enforcement experience will be beneficial.

 While each sheriff’s office will have its own hiring process, you can expect to undergo some version of the following general steps:

 - Attend a degree program or gain experience in a related field.*

 - Apply to become a deputy sheriff in your county of choice.